 Program

-• Share new paths for funding affordable housing initiatives.
+• Identify new affordable housing funding

-• Consider harm reduction strategies and eviction prevention.
+• Implement harm reduction and prevent evictions

 Who Should Attend?